Sky is the limit, but not in New York,

 This energy marks the pace of that incredible flow of people, encounters and events that make New York so unique and special and of which I tell you about very often inside my blog (with a smile on my face, I must admit).

-We love to live it and tell about it (me as travel blogger and Piero as urban explorer) in our personal way, throughout our experiences, our daily impressions (and he is an expert at this) and our inevitable exchanges.
+I love to live it and tell about it in my personal way, throughout my experiences, my daily impressions and my inevitable exchanges.

-This time Piero wanted to surprise me in a warm end of September night, once again a different NY, special and magical, without any doubt… from the most suggestive (and high) observatory terraces, the Rooftops.
+I want to surprise you once again showing a different NY, special and magical, without any doubt… from the most suggestive (and high) observatory terraces, the Rooftops.

 My favourite Rooftop?